wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/work-cloud-sustainability/includes/analytical-reports.md

 ## Insights

-Insights screen allow you to conduct a more in-depth analysis of your data by scope.
+Insights screen allows you to conduct a more in-depth analysis of your data by scope.
 The tabs at the top of the screen will help you organize data based on scope, renewable energy, and deep analysis.
 For each scope type, data is organized by emission source, which you can explore by navigating through the tabs.

 - **Deep Analysis** - Deep analysis allows you more flexibility to explore your data by using the decomposition tree.
 You can drill down into your data by using dimensions, such as scope type, emission source facility, country/region, and organization.
 Additionally, you can enable the dimensions in any order that you want.